Connielee99/Explainable-AI-in-Finance/result.md

 ## Model Training Results

-After the training procedure described above, the CNN model constantly achieves around **62% accuracy** on the validation set.
-The figure below shows the confusion matrix of our final model.
+After the training procedure described above, the CNN model constantly achieves an accuracy score around 62% on the validation set.
+Figure 7 below shows the confusion matrix of our final model.
 We can observe that the model works quite equally for both of the two classes with the false positive rate being a little bit higher than the false negative rate.

 <p align="center">
     <img src="img/report_img/confusion_matrix.png" alt="layers arch" width=400>
     <br>
-	The Confusion Matrix of the Final Model
+	Confusion Matrix on implemented CNN Model
 	</p>

-The figure below are some sample instances from the validation results.
-Again, the class “1” means the index price went up that given day and the class “0” indicates the opposite.
+Figures  below show sample instances from our validation results, where class “1” means the index price went up that given day and the class “0” indicates the opposite.

 <p align="center">
     <img src="img/report_img/cnn_results.png" alt="layers arch" width=400>